majkinetor/au-packages/README.md

 Add your own packages now, with this in mind:
 * You can keep both manual and automatic packages together.
 To get only AU packages any time use `Get-AUPackages` function (alias `lsau` or `gau`)
-* Keep all package additional files in the package di
+* Keep all package additional files in the package directory (icons, screenshots etc.).
+This keeps everything related to one package in its own directory so it is easy to move it around or remove it.